 A Traditional IRA lets you deduct contributions from your taxable income today — you pay less tax now.
 The money grows tax-deferred, and you pay income tax when you withdraw it in retirement.

 A Roth IRA gives you no deduction today — you contribute after-tax money.
-But the money grows tax-free, and you pay zero tax on withdrawals in retirement.
+But the money grows tax-free, and withdrawals in retirement are completely untaxed.

 The Standard Advice (and Why It's Wrong for Some 40-Somethings)